 Where to Eat: Calle Navas is full of touristy restaurants and Spanish students, but Bar Los Diamantes is well worth the detour for their incredible fried fish and seafood tapas (free!) served with each and every drink.
 Don’t let the crowds scare you– squeeze in and order a couple of Alhambra beers.

 Read More: See my entire Granada Gastro Guide here — my personal picks for where to eat in Granada!
-And check out my food tours and Granada tapas tours to visit the best places as you learn the history and traditions of Granada with a local Granadina guide.

 Where to Drink: One of my favorites is the classic Bodegas Castañeda— a true Granada institution in every sense of the word.
 The tapas aren’t the highlight here (please don’t judge paella based on their version!) but the local wines and ambiance are unbeatable.